VasiliyPlatonov/ddg-elevator/README.md

 # The test work for DDG
+**At this branch is alteration project**

-This is a simple java web application that uses spring boot, websocket and vue.js
+This is a simple java web application uses spring mvc and vue.js

 ### For run the application just clone or download it and use: